 - A growth you can feel in your abdomen

 Fine-needle aspiration biopsy.
-A small sample of tissue from the tumor is necessary for a definite GIST diagnosis.
-The preferred method for taking a biopsy sample is endoscopic ultrasound with fine-needle aspiration.
-This procedure is the same as an EUS, but with a thin, hollow needle on the tip of the endoscope.
-The needle is used to remove small amounts of tissue for laboratory analysis.
+This test collects a small sample of tissue from the tumor so it can be tested in a lab.
+This test is like EUS, but with a thin, hollow needle on the tip of the endoscope.
+The EUS finds the tumor.
+The needle collects small amounts of tissue for the lab tests.

 Targeted drug therapy

-Targeted drug treatments focus on specific abnormalities present within cancer cells.
-By blocking these abnormalities, targeted drug treatments can cause cancer cells to die.
+Targeted drug treatments focus on specific chemicals present within cancer cells.
+By blocking these chemicals, targeted drug treatments can cause cancer cells to die.
 For GISTs, the target of these drugs is an enzyme called tyrosine kinase that helps cancer cells grow.

-Other drugs that target tyrosine kinase might be recommended if your GIST doesn't respond to or becomes resistant to imatinib over time.
-Targeted drug therapy is an active area of cancer research and new medications are likely to be available in the future.
+Other targeted drugs might be used if imatinib doesn't work for you or if it stops working.
+Targeted drug therapy is an active area of cancer research, and new drugs are likely to become options in the future.